 You can read more about my teaching philosophy in my teaching statement.

-Mentorship of graduate students in a directed reading on cluster algebras and scattering diagrams, Fall 2023 - present
+Mentorship of graduate students in a directed reading on cluster algebras and scattering diagrams, Fall 2023 - Spring 2026

 Mentorship of undergraduate research in algebraic combinatorics, Fall 2023